-During 2020, management assessed the effectiveness of the Company's system of internal control over financial reporting in connection with the Company's compliance with Section 404 of the Sarbanes-Oxley Act of 2002.
-The Audit Committee reviewed and discussed with management, RSM US LLP ("RSM") (the Company's outsourced internal auditors) and Ernst & Young LLP ("E&Y") (the Company's independent registered public accounting firm) management's report on internal control over financial reporting, which is included in the Company's annual report on Form 10-K for the year ended December 31, 2020.
+During 2021, management assessed the effectiveness of the Company's system of internal control over financial reporting in connection with the Company's compliance with Section 404 of the Sarbanes-Oxley Act of 2002.
+The Audit Committee reviewed and discussed with management and RSM US LLP ("RSM") (the Company's outsourced internal auditors) management's report on internal control over financial reporting, which is included in the Company's annual report on Form 10-K for the year ended December 31, 2021.